ner0-m/elsa/docs/guides/python_guide/filtered_backprojection.md

 ```

 This is a good enough looking reconstruction.
 Different filters, can improve the results further,
-especially in certain scenarios of noise can be handled well.
+especially certain scenarios of noise might be handled better.

 ### Flaws of the Filtered Backprojection